Pierre Chen

-Pierre Chen or Chen Tai-Min (born 1958) is a Taiwanese art collector and businessman.
-He is the founder and chairman of Yageo Corporation, which deals with electronic domains and makes electronic components for mobiles, automobiles, laptops and desktops, and key electronic devices.
-He was listed at number 550 in the 2021 Forbes list of billionaires in the world and at number 9 in Taiwan.
+Chen Tai-Min (陳泰銘; born 1958), also known by his English name Pierre Chen, is a Taiwanese art collector and businessman.
+He is the founder and chairman of Yageo, which deals with electronic domains and makes electronic components for mobiles, automobiles, laptops and desktops, and key electronic devices.
+As of May 2024, Forbes estimated his net worth at US$6.1 billion.

-Biography
+Early life and education

-Chen grew up in Kaoshiung in a middle-class Taiwan family.
-He received a BS degree in engineering from National Cheng Kung University in Taiwan.
-He founded Yageo in 1977.
+Chen grew up in Kaoshiung in a middle-class Taiwanese family.
+He received a bachelor's degree in engineering from National Cheng Kung University in Taiwan.